xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	f) data reduction
 	g) data binning

-95. Assign to the correct group (Feature projection / Feature selection) - Selection: , Projection:
+95. Assign to the correct group (Feature projection / Feature selection) Select only Feature Selection.
 	a) reduces the number of input variables for a dataset
 	b) selects a subset of input features that are most relevant to the target variable